Terms and conditions: Humanitarian and Volunteer Awards

 - work or volunteer in the humanitarian and development community including INGO workers, suppliers to the sector, community organisations or government organisations;

-- agree that the information regarding their nomination be on the Bond website and used in Bond's social media channels; and
+- give consent for the information they provide to be uploaded onto the Bond website, Bond’s YouTube channel and used on Bond's social media channels;

 - give consent for potential media coverage of their nomination.